10+ Answers to "Why Are You Interested in This Position?"

-When employers ask, “Why did you apply for this position?” or "Why are you interested in this position?" it might seem obvious to the job seeker.
+When employers ask, “Why did you apply for this position?” or "Why are you interested in this position?"
+It might seem obvious to the job seeker.
 Of course, the job seeker applied to the position because they need an income.
 But that’s not what the employer is looking for nor asking.
-This standard first interview question initiates the conversation between the candidate and the hiring manager and can guide the remainder of the interview.
+This standard first interview question initiates the conversation between the candidate and the hiring manager and can guide the interview's remainder.

-Variations of this interview question that can be asked on a phone interview, Zoom interview, or face-to-face job interview include:
+Variations of this interview question that can get asked on a phone interview, Zoom interview, or face-to-face job interview include:

 - “Why are you applying for this job?”

 - “Why are you interested in this position?”